sonic-net/SONiC/doc/otn/otn_otss_hld.md

 <img src="../../images/otn/configsyncd-flow.png" alt="otss configsyncd flow" style="zoom: 30%;" />

 There are more than 15 kinds of OTAI objects are defined.
-These objects' configurations are synchronizes by configsyncd in the same way.
+These objects' configurations are synchronized by configsyncd in the same way.
 The synchronization process is triggered when it detects the linecard is plugged in the slot.
 1. User provision the linecard type, the sonic-cfggen can generate the target linecard default configurations and load these configurations into config_db
 2. The configsyncd subscribes all the other OTAI objects tables in config_db, it starts to handle these OTAI object configurations
 3. For each OTAI objects, it counts the number of OTAI object instances.
 For instance, 1 OSC, 2 Amplifiers, 3 VOAs, etc.